gcoop-libre/ansible-role-percona-repo/README.md

 This property sets the mask used to create the local temporal directory where the `Percona deb file` will be locally downloaded.

+    percona_repo_repository: ''

+Repository to enable after installing `percona-release`, for example `ps-80`.
+On Debian 11 use `ps-57 testing` for percona 5.7.
+Leave undefined to avoid enabling any repo.

 Dependencies
 ------------